 - 6.2.1 Beam Alignment.
 If an alignment beam is present, proper coincidence with the treatment beam shall be verified before each use. - 6.2.2 Beam Intensity Profile.
 If the laser has been determined to be a beam ignition hazard, the intensity profile shall be determined before each use. - 6.2.3 Beam Stop Materials.
-Before the laser is used, it shall be determined that the appropriate beam stop materials are in place.

-6.3 Education.

-6.3.1 Health Care.

-- 6.3.1.1 Education shall be in accordance with that stated in ANSI Z136.3. - 6.3.1.2\ Detailed training in laser safety shall be required for those health care personnel who use a medical laser or are responsible for patient care during the use of a medical laser. - 6.3.2 Other.
-Education shall be in accordance with that stated in ANSI Z136.1.
+Before the laser is used, it shall be determined that the appropriate beam stop materials are in place. - 6.3 Education. - 6.3.1 Health Care. - 6.3.1.1 Education shall be in accordance with that stated in ANSI Z136.3, Safe Use of Lasers in Health Care Facilities. - 6.3.1.2 Detailed training in laser safety shall be required for those health care personnel who use a medical laser or are responsible for patient care during the use of a medical laser. - 6.3.1.3 Training shall include extinguishing laser fires when a patient is directly involved in a laser fire event.

+6.3.2 Other.
+Education shall be in accordance with that stated in ANSI Z136.1, Safe Use of Lasers.